Gemuesesaft/SmallDSP/README.md

 - And the ADAU1467WBCPZ300.
 This is also a faster version (max.
 300MHz) with more memory 80kWords data and 24kWords program memory.
 The expanded memory is useful if long delays on multiple channels are required.
-All versions are pin-compatible, so one cane use the version, best suited for the use case.
+All versions are pin-compatible, so one can use the version, best suited for the use case.

 The Dual, Digi, Mini and if phantom power isn't possible, the Micro, shall be